bengl/usefulgifs/Readme.md

 # UsefulGifs.com

 This is almost the simplest URL shortener imaginable, and it's manually curated, and written in CoffeeScript just for fun!
-The complete list of gifs is in server.coffee, so go have a look!
+The complete list of gifs is in routes.coffee, so go have a look!
 To add new gifs to the list: fork, edit, pull request.

 #### But I want a normal URL shortner!